Bendells/books_summaries/Designing_Hexagonal_Architecture_with_Java_9781837635115.md

 - You want to decouple the complexity of your software to its technology.
 Hexagonal architecture enables you to abstract the technolgyout.
 - Is suitable for distributed paradigm more than for a monolithic application.
 - As computing resources have become more affordable, microservices and Service Oriented Architecture became more prominent.
-Hexagonal architecture suits it best.
+Hexagonal architecture suits it best.d

 #### Quick overview of Hexagonal architecture ####